Interview & Negotiation

 - ReadyPrepInterview Interview Questions Database

 When it comes to early career employment negotiations a recent college graduate must first know what they are worth, as well as how much a particular job is worth.
 Many employers have set salaries for which they will pay an entry level employee.
-Though an actual salary may not be negotiable (this is usually the case for internship programs), there other benefits such as paid time-off, professional development and graduate school reimbursement, transportation, gym memberships and flexible work hours that can all be taken into consideration.
+Though an actual salary may not be negotiable (this is usually the case for internship programs), there are other benefits such as paid time-off, professional development and graduate school reimbursement, transportation, gym memberships, and flexible work hours that can all be taken into consideration.

 It is recommended that a candidate for a position doesn't bring up compensation until after an offer is made.
 You don't want an employer to end an interview process because they think you are too expensive.
 It is best to do your research and come up with a range to present to the employer.
 If you can back up your salary range with published research, that will play in your favor.